geobacter-rs/geobacter/CODING.md

 The hardware always reads pixels in RGBA order.
 The channel order in the Image type specifies the order used for importing and exporting on the host.

+You can directly read/write GPU texture memory if you have Large BAR support, but note that the texture data layout is technically implementation defined unless you use the `Linear` layout.